FASALURAHMANMK/2DRPG/Readme.md

 -You can join room from there itself(Single Player) or join from another logged in user.
 Then start the game.

--Navigate using arrow keys
+-Navigate using arrow keys and collect coins

--The aim is to collect more coins

--The game ends when the coins are finished and the winner is who with more coins.
+-The game ends when all coins are collected and the winner is whom with more coins.

 -Press "Space" to restart the game.